Skip to content

 If you're familiar with creatine, you probably first heard about it from that guy at the gym who's always hogging the dumbbells.
 Or maybe you saw an ad for it in a muscle magazine while waiting in line at the grocery store.
 Whatever the case, you're probably wondering what the deal is with this whole creatine craze.

 Creatine is a supplement that has been touted for its ability to help people gain muscle mass and increase their strength.
 It does this by helping your muscles produce more energy.
-In turn, this allows you to work out harder and for longer periods of time.
+In turn, this allows you to work out for longer period of time.

 Great!
 But what about withdrawal?
 How does the body react when creatine dosage is stopped?
 That's a long discussion, so without further adieu, let's dig deeper into how creatine works.

-Creatine is an amino acid supplement used by bodybuilders and other athletes for years.
-It's rumored to help with everything from increasing muscle mass to improving athletic performance.
+Creatine is an amino acid supplement bodybuilders, and other athletes use for years.
+It's rumored to help increase muscle mass and improve athletic performance.
 But how does creatine actually work?

 During exercise, creatine is used as an energy source.
 When levels of ATP (adenosine triphosphate) in muscles drop, creatine is converted to phosphocreatine, which helps replenish ATP levels.
 This results in improved muscular energy and endurance.

 It has also been shown to increase muscle mass by promoting the synthesis of new proteins.
-Additionally, it may help reduce inflammation and promote recovery from exercise.
+Additionally, it may help reduce inflammation and muscle recovery.

 Creatine is a safe and effective way to improve exercise performance and promote muscle growth.